Developing Your Paper Record Management Processes

 To do this, companies implement what are called audit or accountability programs for their paper-based record management systems.

 Maintaining and carrying out regular audits on the company record inventory is done by business leaders.
-They are able to analyze and evaluate the effectiveness of their document management systems in execution.
+They can analyze and evaluate the effectiveness of their document management systems in execution.

 Evaluation of a document management system allows you to gain insights and ask specific questions about your current strategies.
-For example, during regular audits, you may find that despite a well organized system, your business struggles to quickly locate and access files due to sheer size in inventory.
+For example, you may find that despite a well-organized system, your business struggles to quickly locate and access files due to the sheer size of inventory.
 You may want to consider alternative approaches to document management such as an EDMS or offsite storage facility.

 Make Use of Offsite Record Storage Services

-When your documents get to be unmanageable, it may be more useful to dedicate your in-house office space to more productive uses—such as employees who can help to make the company money—while at the same time storing your records at an offsite location where they can still be both secure as well as easy to access.
+When your documents become unmanageable, it may be more useful to dedicate your in-house office space to more productive uses.
+For example, hiring employees who can help to make the company money.
+At the same time, you will be storing your records at an offsite location where they can still be both secure as well as easy to access.

-Decentralizing the storage of your record archives and keeping them at an offsite storage facility also plays to a company’s advantage.
-In the event of a fire or environmental damage at your office, critical documents will still be kept safe at an offsite storage location, as they are usually climate-controlled and make use of flood shelves to prevent chances of potential water damage.
+Keeping your records at an offsite storage facility also plays to a company’s advantage.
+In the event of a fire or environmental damage at your office, critical documents will still be kept safe at an offsite storage location.
+The facilities are usually climate-controlled and make use of flood shelves to prevent chances of potential water damage.

 It is also common practice for offsite storage services to take additional measures to guarantee the security of the documents.
 This ranges from employee safety screening to 24-hour security staff, surveillance, and alarms.